 This is where etiquette has really evolved!
 Our grandmothers and perhaps even our moms would not have stood to greet others (except guests in their homes).
 No longer.
-In fact, ladies, look above at the five manners listed for men, because except where noted they apply equally to us!
+In fact, ladies, look above at the five manners listed for men; except where noted, they apply equally to us!
 Here you’ll find the simple formula for making a great first impression every time.

-So, yes, a lady does not stand to greet a gentleman.
+So, yes, a lady does stand to greet a gentleman.

 And that’s good because the physical and symbolic act of rising to greet or say goodbye to someone speaks volumes, and they’re volumes that shouldn’t be off limits to ladies!

-The one exception is that we don’t need to stand each time a woman comes or goes from our table or group; stand only to greet her initially and then again when she leaves.
+The one exception is that women don’t need to stand each time another woman comes or goes from our table or group; stand only to greet her initially and then again when she leaves.

 This is a question I’m asked by men in almost every professional etiquette seminar I present.
-It shows a consideration on their part for the feelings of the men around them who don’t stand when their own wife or date leaves or returns to the table.
+It shows a consideration on their part for the feelings of the men around them who don’t stand when their own wives or dates leave or return to the table.